Trujillo-Group/trujillo_group_resources/scripts/submission/CSF3-4/QoL/README.md

 **jobs_csf3.sh**
   - James O'Brien
   - Outlines number and status of jobs.
 (Tracks job completions when used consistently)
-  - \textit{Recommended: Add execution to end of submission script.}
+  - *Recommended: Add execution to end of submission script.*
   - CSF3

 **jobs_csf4.sh**
   - James O'Brien
   - Outlines number and status of jobs.
 (Tracks job completions when used consistently)
-  - \textit{Recommended: Add execution to end of submission script.}
+  - *Recommended: Add execution to end of submission script.*
   - CSF4